-Moussaka is a delicious, hearty, Greek dish, usually prepared with sliced potatoes, eggplant, seasoned ground beef and lamb and a creamy topping of whipped potatoes with béchamel sauce.
-I’ve visited Greece several times and found that each cook has their own variation.
-My skinny version includes seasoned lean beef, potatoes, onions and eggplant.
-Instead of topping it with a fattening béchamel sauce, I’m using a store bought light Alfredo sauce and topping with fat-free feta cheese.
-The skinny for each serving, 218 calories, 6 grams of fat and 5 Weight Watchers SmartPoints.
+Moussaka is a delicious, hearty, Greek dish, usually prepared with sliced potatoes, eggplant, seasoned ground beef, and lamb and a creamy topping of whipped potatoes with béchamel sauce.
+I’ve visited Greece several times and found that each cook has its own variation.
+My skinny version includes seasoned lean beef, potatoes, onions, and eggplant.
+Instead of topping it with a fattening béchamel sauce, I’m using a store-bought light Alfredo sauce and topped it with fat-free feta cheese.
+The skinny for each serving, 218 calories, 6 grams of fat, and 5 Blue WW Freestyle SmartPoints, and 5 Green.
 This dish is so dreamy!

 Prep Time: 25 minutes

 1 pound extra-lean ground beef or ground turkey, see shopping tips

 2 teaspoons olive oil

 6-7 cups eggplant, cubed, unpeeled (about 1 pound)

 2 cups potatoes, peeled and diced (about 1 pound russet potatoes)